 Dodge Sprinter Cargo Model Overview

-Used Dodge Sprinter Cargo
+Dodge Sprinter Cargo Cars

-Dodge Sprinter Cargo Questions
+Dodge Sprinter Cargo Overview

 The Dodge Sprinter Cargo van began life as a Mercedes-Benz van in Europe in 1995, but came to the U.S. in 2003 as part of the merger between Chrysler and Daimler.
 Like its passenger-van counterpart, the Sprinter Cargo retains Mercedes-Benz engineering and a European look, setting it apart from blander workhorses from Ford and GM.
 Also setting it apart is its higher pricetag.
 It's used mainly for commercial purposes.